BenCassidy33/Tickers/README.md

 ## Responses

-- Service will respond with a HTTP status code 200 if the ticker is found and the range is set correctly
+- The server will respond with a HTTP status code 200 if the ticker is found and the range is set correctly.
+- The server will respond with a HTTP status code 400 if the payload is not formatted correctly.
-- Service will respond with a HTTP status code 404 if the ticker is not valid/not found,
+- The server will respond with a HTTP status code 404 if the ticker is not valid/not found.
-- Service will respond with a HTTP status code 416 if the range is outside the bound of stored dates
+- The server will respond with a HTTP status code 416 if the range is outside the bound of stored dates.
-- Service will respond with a HTTP status code 422 if the range input is incorrectly formatted
+- The server will respond with a HTTP status code 422 if the range input is incorrectly formatted.

 ## Constraints